dhruv-0511/Sporify-Clone/README.md

 You can run it by following these steps:

-pip install -r requirements.txt
+1)pip install -r requirements.txt

-python manage.py runserver
+2)python manage.py runserver